abapGit/docs.abapgit.org/src/user-guide/setup/ssl-setup.md

 1. Use Firefox to go to [https://github.com](https://github.com)
 2. Click on the lock icon and then "More Information ..." and there "View Certificate"
-3. Switch to the Details Tab and choose the first certificate of the hierarchy and click Export
+3. Switch to the Details Tab, choose the first certificate of the hierarchy and click Export
 4. Do the same for the next certificate in the hierarchy

 ##### Option C - Safari